About this Session

 Cassidy is an accomplished singer/songwriter, having split her time between Australia and the USA for the past 4 years.
 She released her debut EP in 2017 that shot to Number 1 on the iTunes country chart!
 Cassidy has also trained professionally at the Australian Institute of Music in Sydney graduating with a Bachelor of Music (Music Theatre).
 While in Sydney she was fortunate enough to perform in many theatre productions, some of her favourites include Mary Lane/ Reefer Madness, Elle Woods/ Legally Blonde, Gabriella Montez/ High School Musical and Hermia/ A Midsummer Night’s Dream.
 Most recently Cassidy appeared in her dream role of Sophie Sheridan in Mamma Mia! with the Met!

-Charlotte is part of the Les Misérables ensemble for NOW Productions as well as being in NOW Productions' upcoming film, 10-4.
+Charlotte is part of the Les Misérables ensemble for NOW Productions as well as being in the Annie ensemble.
+She is playing Brevet Sergeant Jess 'Jessie' Harris in NOW Productions' upcoming film, 10-4.

 In addition to performing on-stage, Charlotte worked as part of the lighting/tech team for Beauty and the Beast in 2018 and is currently involved in her school's tech/production team.
+She helped behind-the-scenes for their Year 12 rendition of Steel Magnolias, and is doing set design and tech assist for the Year 6 Musical, The Jungle Book.
 She is also an avid songwriter.

 One of Chloe's earliest memories is twirling and singing in an Adelaide Crows football guernsey.
 Following this passion, she landed her first professional role in the touring production of Turandot in 2008, as well as starring as Ariel in the 2013 Australian premiere of The Little Mermaid.
 Chloe loved being part of Big Dreams – a 2019 Book Week show.